 To really understand the difference, it helps to recognize what positive psychology is not.
 It is not denial of reality, of “seeing the world through rose-colored glasses, or of “faking it ’til you make it.”
 It is not pretending to be happy when you are not, and it is not forced cheerfulness in the face of difficult times.
 To have an impact, positive emotions need to be authentic.

 Positive psychology is actually about helping people to be more realistic in their worldview and learning the tools needed to face adversity, overcome challenges, and enhance well-being.

 Humans have evolved to the point of being highly attuned to danger in the environment.
 Those who came before us and survived wild animal attacks, floods, earthquakes, and other adversity by being constantly wary of danger in their environment passed their genes onto subsequent generations.
 In today’s world, however, a constant underlying fear that disaster may strike at any time is actually counterproductive.

 Our author, an award-winning journalist specializing in health, lifestyle, and medicine, wrote the forthcoming University Health News book Positive Thinking.
-Available in late 2018, the special report covers the benefits of a positive attitude, how to remain positive, and such traits as self-esteem, self-control, gratitude, forgiveness, and how to cope with change.
+Available in 2019, the special report covers the benefits of a positive attitude, how to remain positive, and such traits as self-esteem, self-control, gratitude, forgiveness, and how to cope with change.

 PERMA and the Theory of Positive Psychology

 Dr. Seligman and his team have broken down the sense of well-being into five measurable elements that can be remembered through the acronym PERMA: